Blobosle/macos-neovim/README.md

 ## Features

 macOS Neovim app:
-- Open the corresponding file in your Neovim instance.
+- Open a file of your choice in your Neovim instance.
 - Open the default/specified file explorer at the home directory if opening the app directly.
 - Exiting and closing shell automatically when opening files.